 Kinder Scout

-Kinder Scout, Derbyshire — the Dark Peak plateau, highest point in the Peak District
+Kinder Scout — gritstone plateau on the southern edge of the Dark Peak; the highest point in the Peak District

 Location Profile

-Elevation 636 metres — highest point in the Peak District
+Type Moorland plateau; highest point of the Peak District

 Kinder Scout